h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 pip install scipy
 ```

-10. Depending on your OS, run one of the following commands to install MOJO2 Py Runtime:
+10. Depending on your OS, run one of the following commands to install **MOJO2 Py Runtime**:

 ```
 # Install the MOJO2 Py runtime on Mac OS X